AUAUST/tools-indesign-bundler/README.md

 └ BUNDLES/
   └ <namespaces>.idjs
 ```
+**Warning**: When cloning this repository, you'll get binary files instead of actual folders.
+This is because they are symlinks to AUAUST's private scripts.
+Before using the bundler, you'll need to replace those files by actual folders and put your own scripts inside of them.

 `GLOBALS` contains files that are made available globally by using the `useGlobal` statement.
 `PROJECTS` is the directory where project subdirectories are located.